 There is a wide variety of glazing options available for sash windows but there are points to consider.
 With vertical sliding sash windows, we often find that the replacement glass is thicker than the original and as such the window becomes heavier than the weights designed to balance it.
 In most cases we can add lead weights to compensate.

-Sash windows offer great air circulation and have significant advantages in warmer weather as by opening the upper and lower by the same amount allows the hot or stale air to escape at ceiling level, replaced by cooler fresh air entering at the lower.
+Sash windows offer great air circulation and have significant advantages in warmer weather.
+Opening the upper and lower sashes by the same amount allows the hot or stale air to escape at ceiling level, replaced by cooler fresh air entering at the bottom.

-These windows do require periodic maintenance to ensure that they continue to work effectively.
-Over many years the timber is likely to have been filled, repaired and painted many times.
-It is important that old sash windows are cared for correctly as they soon fall into disrepair if left to look after themselves!
+It is important that old sash windows are cared for correctly as they soon fall into disrepair if left to look after themselves.

 Removing an antique window from a property can have serious implications on its character and hence detract from its overall value.
 Sometimes this is overlooked due to the fact that older windows require maintenance and painting, seen as an inconvenience.
-Our draught-proofing services for windows and doors offer a significant increase in efficiency in the home and ultimately reduce our carbon footprint by making better use of heating systems and reducing our annual fuel usage and importantly heating bills.
+Our draught-proofing services for windows and doors offer a significant increase in efficiency in the home.
+This ultimately reduces the use of the heating system.

-Plastic (UPVC) windows with double glazing is now recognised as an unsustainable option by comparison.
+Plastic (UPVC) windows with double glazing is now recognised as an unsustainable option by comparison - yet we see them going up in Northampton all the time.
 They are unlikely to save the money they cost to install due to the environmental impact of both construction and disposal of what is essentially a toxic material.
 A life cycle that is far reduced by changing trends, hinges and fittings wearing out or breaking, or double glazed units failing and misting over.
+We do not install them!